 You can, of course, quit the application.
 Most applications will quit while some applications like Telegram will be minimized to the system tray.

 Use keyboard shortcut to launch applications quickly [Not many people know about this one]

 The dock allows you to launch an application in a single mouse click.
 But if you are like me, you can save that mouse click with a keyboard shortcut.

 Using the Super/Window key and a number key will launch the application on that position.

 If the application is already running, it is brought to focus, i.e. it appears in front of all the other running application windows.

 Since it is position-based, you should make sure that you don’t reorder the icons all the time.
 Personally, I keep Firefox at position 1, file manager at 2 and the alternate browser at 3 and so on until number 9.
 This way, I quickly launch the file manager with Super+2.

 I find it easier specially because I have a three screen setup and moving the mouse to the launcher on the first screen is a bit too much of trouble.
 You can enable or disable the dock on additional screen.
 I’ll show that to you later in this tutorial.

 By default, the dock is located on the left side of your screen.
 Some people like the launcher at the bottom, in a more traditional way.

 Ubuntu allows you to change the position of the dock.
-You can move it to the bottom or to the right side or on the top.
-I am not sure many people actually put the dock on the top or the right side, so moving the dock to the top is not an option here.
+You can move it to the bottom or to the right side.
+I am not sure many people actually put the dock on the top, so moving the dock to the top is not an option here.